Data Management is People Management:

 Note

-This is a draft of a paper to be presented at the 2nd Annual Workshop in the Exploring the Layers of Digital Archaeological Practice Series, whose theme this year is Data and Technology Politics in Archaeology.
-The workshop will be hosted at the Norwegian Institute at Athens from December 3-4, 2025.
-A refined, peer-reviewed version will be published in the workshop proceedings.
+This is a pre-review preprint of a paper presented at the 2nd Workshop in the Exploring the Layers of Digital Archaeological Practice Series, whose theme for 2025 was Data and Technology Politics in Archaeology.
+The workshop was hosted at the Norwegian Institute at Athens from December 3-4, 2025.

 Introduction